matthewbyrdold/Nand2Tetris/08/README.md

 # Virtual Machine - Part 2#
 Week 8 of the course involves completing the virtual machine implementation started in week 7.
-All of my code for week 7 and 8 is within the directory for week 7, which can be found here: https://github.com/matthewbyrd/Nand2Tetris/tree/master/07/VMT
+All of my code for week 7 and 8 is within the directory for week 7, which can be found [here](https://github.com/matthewbyrd/Nand2Tetris/tree/master/07/VMT)